+The Isle of Wight Council administers the Isle of Wight Council Pension fund which includes admitted bodies as detailed in the Isle of Wight Council Pension Fund accounts.
+The council charged the fund £0.257 million for expenses incurred in administering the fund.
 The council does not own shares in any trusts or companies that would constitute significant control or influence.
-Similarly, where representatives are appointed to trusts or company boards, they are in the minority and have limited ability to significantly influence or control decisions on policy or operations by that trust or company.
-All nominations of councillors are approved annually through Full Council and a regular review of the approach to nominations is undertaken.
-Any such nominations are included on individual Councillors' declarations of interests which can be viewed during office hours at County Hall, Newport, Isle of Wight PO30 1UD.
+Where representatives are appointed to trusts or company boards, they are in the minority and have limited ability to significantly influence or control decisions on policy or operations by that trust or company.
+All nominations of councillors are approved annually through Full Council and a regular review of the approach to nominations is undertaken through Full Council and a regular review is undertaken.
+There are no relationships with other organisations that would suggest that related parties exist.